hasibzunair/FitLensAI/README.md

 | Which body part is the focus of the workout? | The seated row is a compound exercise that targets the latissimus dorsi, trapezius, rhomboids, and biceps muscles.
 It is an effective exercise for building strength and size in the back, and can be performed with or without a barbell. | Latissimus Dorsi, Rear Deltoids, Rhomboids, Biceps |
 | How do I do this exercise step by step from the image? | Here are the steps to do a seated row exercise: 1)Sit on the rowing machine with your feet flat on the floor or on the footrests, depending on the machine.
 2) Grasp the bar with an overhand grip, with your hands slightly wider than shoulder-width apart.
 3) Lean back slightly and keep your back straight, engaging your core muscles to maintain good posture.
 4) Pull the bar towards your chest, keeping your elbows close to your body and your biceps engaged.
 5) Squeeze your shoulder blades together and pull the bar towards your chest, then slowly return to the starting position.
 6) Repeat for the desired number of repetitions.
 Remember to focus on proper form and technique to get the most out of the exercise and avoid injury. | Sit on seated cable row machine with legs extended.
 Grip attachment with hands slightly wider than shoulders.
 Pull attachment to lower chest, focusing on pulling movement with upper back and lats.
 Avoid using momentum and swinging.
 Touch chest lightly with attachment, then push body forward slightly to return attachment to starting position.
 Maintain upright posture throughout movement. |

 Existing MLLMs like Llama 3.2 are not capable of generating specialized responses.
 This is because MLLMs are generalist models that can perform wide range of tasks, think jack of all trades.
 The example above shows that while Llama 3.2 is able to understand the question, the output is not precise and quite often irrelevant, leading to information overload!
-In contrast, FitLensAI gives precise and context-appropriate answers.
+In contrast, FitLensAI gives precise, concise and context-appropriate answers.

 ### FitLensAI is designed for multilingual conversations